Cisco ACI Live!

 These functions are often labeled as Rx (Receive) and Tx (Transmit).

-Since a hub can only send or receive data at one time, it operates in half-duplex mode—meaning it cannot perform both functions simultaneously.
+Since a hub can only send or receive data at one time, it operates in half-duplex mode, meaning it cannot perform both functions simultaneously.
+This is a primary reason why people prefer using switches, as they can transmit and receive data simultaneously, operating in full-duplex mode.

 Key Features of a Network Hub